tombazza/gush/README.md

 * [jQuery.DataTables](http://www.datatables.net/)
 * [moment.js](http://momentjs.com/)

-#### DISCLAIMER:
+#### Disclaimer
-This system **is not designed to aid copyright infringement**.
-It is designed purely as an experiment to test the retrieval of information from multiple differently constructed sources.
-Please be sensible and **do not** use this software for any illegal activities.
+**This software is not built to aid copyright infringement**.
+It is designed purely as an experiment into the retrieval of information from multiple different sources.
+Please **do not** use this software for any activity that may be illegal.

-Included with this package are several data sources for third party websites.
-These files are intended as examples of how the system works and are not officially supported or endorsed by the websites they connect to.
-Their use may be against the terms of use of the websites they represent.
+Included with Gush are several data sources for third party websites.
+These files are intended as examples of how the software works and are not officially supported or endorsed by the websites they connect to.
+As such, their use may be against the terms of service of the websites they represent.

 ## Installation